olamedrek/planarity/README.md

 ### Output

-The first line of the output contains information about biconnectivity of the graph, the second line contains informatio about its planarity.
-If the flag -draw is set, the image of a graph is displayed.
+The first line of the output contains information about biconnectivity of the graph, the second line contains information about its planarity.
+If the flag -draw is set, the image of a graph is displayed (only for biconnected).

 ## Running the tests